Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 2LOG_POLICY_CHANGE_BEFORE_REVIEW

 Training moderation models on harmful content requires strict safety controls to prevent inadvertent exposure.
 In practice, teams combine carefully controlled real examples from review queues with synthetic and adversarial examples that broaden coverage without forcing every engineer to handle raw toxic data.
 For the most sensitive categories, systems should prefer hashes, signatures, and restricted-access review tooling over broad dataset access.
 Human annotators who do review raw content operate under rotation policies and have access to psychological support, limiting cumulative exposure.
-Verified decisions from the human review pipeline become ground-truth labels for offline retraining cycles, ensuring the automated system improves while raw harmful data stays tightly controlled.
+Adjudicated, quality-controlled decisions from the review pipeline can become high-value labels for offline evaluation and retraining while raw harmful data stays tightly controlled.

 Content policies are rarely global.
 What's considered standard political discourse in one country might be illegal hate speech in another.
 A well-architected moderation system needs to be flexible enough to apply different rulesets based on user geography, while still maintaining a baseline of universal safety.